 In 2011, the TIDES INSTITUTE & MUSEUM OF ART (TIMA) purchased the 1887 Holmes Building.
 The “Holmes Twins” building is a 3,000 square foot, two unit, two-story historic brick structure, located in the center of Eastport’s waterfront downtown with sweeping views of Passamaquoddy Bay and nearby Canadian islands.
-With support from two national ARTPLACE awards among many other supporters, TIMA restored and developed the building into StudioWorks, which opened on June 1, 2013.
+With support from two national ARTPLACE awards among many other supporters, TIMA restored and developed the building into a working art making space called StudioWorks.
+StudioWorks opened on June 1, 2013.

 Two ground-floor studios, each approximately 450 square feet, are dedicated art production spaces.
 The print shop studio houses letterpress and other printmaking equipment, the second studio can be used as a private studio for artists-in-residence or for additional classroom or workshop space.
 Storage of tools, supplies, and other basic studio equipment is provided on the ground floor, and a ground floor bathroom is accessible from both studios.
 The second floor at StudioWorks is under continuing development and includes additional studio space along with kitchen, full bath and laundry facilities and common areas.

 More information about the StudioWorks Artist-in-Residence program can be found here: StudioWorks Artist-in-Residence (SWAIR) Program.

 StudioWorks also serves as a demonstration model in the downtown of energy efficiency.
 The renovation of the building included installation of a state-of-the-art Austrian automatic wood pellet boiler, seven-ton wood pellet hopper, radiant heating system, and closed cell spray foam insulation.
 The property includes an adjacent parking lot for six vehicles.